 My delight is to bring to light women's stories from the past and the present through my writing, story-telling and publishing.
 I am especially drawn to the

 history of women.
-I find immense delight in seeking out the forgotten women in history.
+I find immense pleasure in seeking out the forgotten women in history.

 As I've researched and written my books, I have come to know and love

 the people I write about.
 Their lives have mostly been forgotten and

 they want to be remembered; I am simply the conduit to pass on the

 Barbara Tuchman defines history as